Game Night (film)

-Game Night is a 2018 American black comedy action film directed by John Francis Daley and Jonathan Goldstein and written by Mark Perez.
-It stars Jason Bateman and Rachel McAdams and follows a group of friends whose game night turns into a real-life mystery after one of them is kidnapped.
-The film's supporting cast includes Billy Magnussen, Sharon Horgan, Lamorne Morris, Kylie Bunbury, Jesse Plemons, Michael C. Hall, and Kyle Chandler.
+Game Night is a 2018 American action comedy film directed by John Francis Daley and Jonathan Goldstein and written by Mark Perez.
+It stars Jason Bateman and Rachel McAdams, and the film's supporting cast includes Billy Magnussen, Sharon Horgan, Lamorne Morris, Kylie Bunbury, Jesse Plemons, Michael C. Hall, and Kyle Chandler.

+The film follows a group of friends whose game night turns into a real-life mystery after one of them is kidnapped.

 Warner Bros.
 Pictures released the film on February 23, 2018.
 It received positive reviews from critics and has grossed $117 million worldwide.
 Plemons was nominated for the Detroit Film Critics Society Award for Best Supporting Actor.

 Plot

 Max and Annie Davis are avid gamers who met at bar trivia and became engaged during charades.
 The couple's plans for a baby are complicated by Max's feelings of inadequacy compared to his successful brother, Brooks.

-The couple regularly host game nights with their friend Ryan and married couple Kevin and Michelle Sterling, while struggling to keep them secret from their socially awkward police officer neighbor Gary Kingsbury, especially after his painful divorce from their friend Debbie.
+The couple regularly hosts game nights with their friend Ryan and married couple Kevin and Michelle Sterling, while struggling to keep them secret from their socially awkward police officer neighbor Gary Kingsbury, especially after his painful divorce from their friend Debbie.
 Brooks arrives in Max's dream car, humiliates him with a childhood story, and offends Annie (who assumed Max was overthinking his issues with Brooks) by offering to host the next game night himself.

-When the guests, including Ryan's new date Sarah, arrive at Brooks's rental house, Brooks reveals he has initiated an interactive role-playing mystery game.
+When the guests, including Ryan's new date Sarah, arrive at Brooks's rental house, he reveals he has initiated an interactive role-playing mystery game.
 The winner is promised his Corvette.
 An actor enters to begin the game, but is knocked unconscious by two masked men who kidnap Brooks.

 Believing this is part of the game, the couples passively observe the fight and split up to solve the mystery.
 Ryan and Sarah visit the role-playing company's office to offer a bribe for the final clue.
 When Kevin and Michelle talk to the actor, they realize Brooks's abduction was real.

-Max and Annie track Brooks's phone to a bar and use a pistol Brooks dropped to hold his captors at gunpoint and free him.
-When Annie accidentally shoots Max in the arm, they realize they are in danger.
+Max and Annie track Brooks's phone to a bar and use the gun Brooks dropped to hold his captors at gunpoint and free him.
+When she accidentally shoots Max in the arm, they realize they are in danger.
 They flee as Brooks confesses that he is a black marketeer: he procured a Fabergé egg for a criminal known as "the Bulgarian" but instead sold it to someone with the alias "Marlon Freeman".
-With his kidnappers in pursuit, Brooks jumps out of the car so Max and Annie can escape.
+With his kidnappers in pursuit, Brooks jumps out of the car so Max and Annie can get away.

 The couples regroup and, unable to go to the police, decide to recover the egg from Freeman to deliver to the Bulgarian.
 They show up at Gary's and distract him with the pretense of a game night while Max uses his police computer to discover Freeman's real name, Donald Anderton, and address.
-After Max bleeds on Gary's dog and a shrine dedicated to Debbie, the group leaves and receives the kidnappers' call to meet them in one hour.
+After Max bleeds on Gary's white dog and a shrine dedicated to Debbie, the group leaves and receives the kidnappers' call to meet them in one hour.